michael2012z/BitBible/markdown/KJV/files/Exod.md

 37. And the children of Israel journeyed from Rameses to Succoth, about six hundred thousand on foot that were men, beside children.

-38. And a mixed multitude went up also with them; and flocks, and herds, even very much cattle.a mixed…: Heb. a great mixture
+38. And a mixed multitude went up also with them; and flocks, and herds, even very much cattle.

 39. And they baked unleavened cakes of the dough which they brought forth out of Egypt, for it was not leavened; because they were thrust out of Egypt, and could not tarry, neither had they prepared for themselves any victual.